Microwave oven: Variants and accessories

 A variant of the conventional microwave oven is the convection microwave oven.
 A convection microwave oven is a combination of a standard microwave oven and a convection oven.
 It allows food to be cooked quickly, yet come out browned or crisped, as from a convection oven.
 Convection microwave ovens are more expensive than conventional microwave ovens.
 Some convection microwave ovens—those with exposed heating elements—can produce smoke and burning odors as food spatter from earlier microwave-only use is burned off the heating elements.
 Some ovens use high speed air; these are known as impingement ovens and are designed to cook food quickly in restaurants, but cost more and consume more power.

 In 2000, some manufacturers began offering high power quartz halogen bulbs to their convection microwave oven models, marketing them under names such as "Speedcook", "Advantium", "Lightwave" and "Optimawave" to emphasize their ability to cook food rapidly and with good browning.
 The bulbs heat the food's surface with infrared (IR) radiation, browning surfaces as in a conventional oven.
 The food browns while also being heated by the microwave radiation and heated through conduction through contact with heated air.
 The IR energy which is delivered to the outer surface of food by the lamps is sufficient to initiate browning caramelization in foods primarily made up of carbohydrates and Maillard reactions in foods primarily made up of protein.
 These reactions in food produce a texture and taste similar to that typically expected of conventional oven cooking rather than the bland boiled and steamed taste that microwave-only cooking tends to create.

 In order to aid browning, sometimes an accessory browning tray is used, usually composed of glass or porcelain.
 It makes food crisp by oxidizing the top layer until it turns brown.
 Ordinary plastic cookware is unsuitable for this purpose because it could melt.

 Frozen dinners, pies, and microwave popcorn bags often contain a susceptor made from thin aluminium film in the packaging or included on a small paper tray.
 The metal film absorbs microwave energy efficiently and consequently becomes extremely hot and radiates in the infrared, concentrating the heating of oil for popcorn or even browning surfaces of frozen foods.
 Heating packages or trays containing susceptors are designed for a single use and are then discarded as waste.

 Heating characteristics

+Microwave ovens have a limited role in professional cooking, because the boiling-range temperatures of a microwave oven do not produce the flavorful chemical reactions that frying, browning, or baking at a higher temperature produces.
+However, such high-heat sources can be added to microwave ovens in the form of a convection microwave oven.